 It is for you to give the Orders & if they are bungled — except for the King, the Archbishop of Canterbury & the Speaker, you can sack anyone & everyone — Therefore with this terrific power you must combine urbanity, kindness and if possible Olympic calm.
 You used to quote:— ‘On ne règne sur les âmes que par le calme’ — I cannot bear that those who serve the Country and yourself should not love as well as admire and respect you —

 Besides you won’t get the best results by irascibility & rudeness.
 They will breed either dislike or a slave mentality — (Rebellion in War time being out of the question!)

 Please forgive your loving devoted & watchful

-What is of historical record, particularly from the diaries of his doctor, Charles McMoran Wilson (later Lord Moran), is that Churchill suffered bouts of melancholia, what he dubbed his ‘Black Dog’.
-If there is not a direct causal link that the Dardanelles caused an episode, there are grounds to infer that it did from the fact that he wrote a ‘Dear John’ letter to his wife as early as July 1915 before he resigned from the government to join the Western Front:
+If there is not a direct causal link that the Dardanelles caused an episode, there are grounds to infer that it lead to an expectation of death in 1915.
+Churchill wrote a letter to his wife as early as July of that year, before he resigned from the government, in preparation for joining the Western Front: